2014 LEGACY INDUCTEE DISTRICT 11

 1939, Palm Springs, California.
 Set a world record of 2.2 seconds in the Steer Wrestling.
 Still stands as the fastest time.

-He won Saddle bronc events in Miles City and rode for the 101 Wild West Show.
-He was an excellent pick-up man working for McCarty & Elliot, and Leo Cramer.
-While working for Cremer, he sometimes was Arena Director or Chute Boss.
+Oral won saddle bronc events in Miles City, Montana, and rode for the 101 Wild West Show.
+He was an excellent pick-up man working for McCarty & Elliot and Leo Cremer.
+While working for Cremer, Oral sometimes was Arena Director or Chute Boss.
 He also worked for W.T.
 Johnson.
-This led to a career as a rodeo producer himself, a career starting in 1944, with partner Julius Peters, of .
+This led to a career as a rodeo producer himself, a career starting in 1944, with partner Julius Peters of Great Falls.

-In 1948, he partnered with Bud Lake, and they formed the Zumwalt-Lake Rodeo Company in Missoula, Montana.
-In 1949, they leased the McCullough Ranch, in , and ran their stock there, and used it for their headquarters.
-They bought out Sorenson Rodeo Company and took over a lot of the Sorenson Rodeos.
-They put on rodeos in , , , , and .
+In 1948, Oral partnered with Bud Lake, and they formed the Zumwalt-Lake Rodeo Company in Missoula, Montana.
+In 1949, they leased the McCullough Ranch.
+They ran their stock there and used the ranch for their headquarters.
+The partners bought out Sorenson Rodeo Company and took over several Sorenson Rodeos.
+They put on rodeos in Montana, Nevada, Idaho, Wyoming, and Canada.

-In 1958, Oral Zumwalt bought out Bud Lake, and ran Zumwalt Rodeo Company with the help of his wife Mae, and son in law, Bill Lawrence, who later ran the business.
+In 1958, Oral bought out Bud Lake and ran Zumwalt Rodeo Company with the help of his wife Mae, and son-in-law, Bill Lawrence, who later ran the business.

-Oral was not feeling well but pulled a flank strap for ex-son-in-law Bill Lawrence at a rodeo in Big Timber, in 1962.
-He died of a massive heart attack from the exertion, right behind the chutes, doing what he loved.
+In Big Timber in 1962, Oral was not feeling well when he pulled a flank strap for former son-in-law Bill Lawrence.
+Oral died of a massive heart attack from the exertion, right behind the chutes, doing what he loved.

 Oral Zumwalt’s rodeo company was dispersed in 1964.